ohmybash/oh-my-bash/plugins/wake/README.md

 # wakeonlan

-This plugin provides a wrapper around the "wakeonlan" tool available from most distributions' package repositories, or from [the following website](https://github.com/jpoliv/wakeonlan).
+This plugin provides a wrapper around the "wakeonlan" tool available from most distributions' package repositories, or from [this website](https://github.com/jpoliv/wakeonlan).

 To use it, add `wake` to the plugins array in your bashrc file: